c-blake/cligen/README.md

 when isMainModule:
   import cligen; dispatchMulti([foo, short={"verb", 'v'}], [bar])
 ```
-Each [] list in `dispatchMulti` is the argument list for each sub-`dispatch`.
-Then a user can run ``./cmd foo -v`` or ``./cmd bar 10 1.0, 2.0``
+Then a user can run ``./cmd foo -v`` or ``./cmd bar 10 1.0, 2.0``.
+Each [] list
+in `dispatchMulti` is the argument list for each sub-`dispatch` and can be used
+to tune the command syntax and help strings in the same way.

 That's basically it.
 Many users who have read this far can start using `cligen`
-without further delay, entering illegal commands to get help messages to learn
+without further delay, simply entering illegal commands or `--help` to get help
-the basic mappings.
-The rest of this document may be useful later, though.
+messages that exhibit the basic mappings.

 By default, dispatchGen sets requireSeparator=false which results in more
 traditional POSIX command-line parsers than parseopt/parsopt2 in Nim's standard